Dikshyakarki20/android_todo/README.md

 ## Features

-### Some basic features of this ToDolist include add new tasks, edit an existing task, delete an existing task by swiping the task , set the task priority to high, medium or low.
+Some basic features of this ToDolist include add new tasks, edit an existing task, delete an existing task by swiping the task, set the task priority to high, medium or low.
 Besides these other features are mentioned below:

 - Register and Login